Best DAB digital radios to buy in 2014

 The switchover to digital TV may be complete, but radio still has some way to go.
-The Government is considering 2015 as the cut-off date for ending analogue radio transmissions, but the poliitical wrangling continues.
-Some experts believe switchover could be delayed until 2017.
+The Government had initially considered 2015 as the cut-off date for ending analogue radio transmissions, but the poliitical wrangling continues.
+Some experts believe switchover could be delayed until 2020, with even the Government admitting the UK is not yet ready for it.
 Nevertheless, if you are going to buy a new radio, it makes sense to go digital if you want to be future-proofed.

 The UK has adopted the Digital Audio Broadcasting (DAB) standard for digital radio.
 Since then, the World Digital Media Broadcasting Organisation has announced a new broadcast standard – DAB+, which offers better quality than standard DAB.